santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 - **Manufacturing consensus from confusion** - Natural uncertainty after a tragedy is reframed as officials endorsing mystery
 - **Shifting burden of proof** - Because no one can prove they DIDN'T go to another dimension, that becomes a viable theory

+page 19:
+**What the author is discussing:** Berlitz calls it the "strangest peacetime loss ever," introduces a ship collision story about a Spanish-speaking girl being thrown next to the only Spanish-speaker on another ship as an example of "incredible coincidence."
+He reveals an earlier flight that day also experienced compass malfunction and landed 50 miles off course.
+He describes two "premonitions" - a flight instructor arriving late and requesting removal from duty, and Marine Corporal Allan Kosnar who didn't report for Flight 19 due to a strange feeling.

+**Analysis:**

+- **Texas sharpshooter fallacy** - Highlighting "coincidences" after the fact (Spanish speakers, premonitions) while ignoring all the times nothing coincidental happened
+- **Survivorship bias** - We only hear about "premonitions" from people who didn't fly; what about all the people who had bad feelings but flew anyway and landed safely?
+- **Post hoc rationalization** - The morning flight's compass problem is presented as connected to Flight 19's issues because they happened the same day
+- **Availability heuristic** - Making "incredible coincidences" seem significant by providing vivid but irrelevant example (ship collision story)
+- **Confirmation bias** - Earlier flight had compass issues and landed safely, yet this is used as evidence for the mystery rather than evidence that compass problems were survivable
+- **Hindsight bias** - "Premonitions" only become significant after the disaster; if Flight 19 had returned safely, these would be forgotten
+- **Pattern seeking in randomness** - Connecting unrelated events (morning flight problems, afternoon disappearance) simply because of temporal proximity